Frequently Asked Questions By Mike McCormick, Scoutmaster

 Q: When and where does Troop 48 meet?

-A : We meet each Wednesday night, 7:00 pm until 8:30 pm, year round, at the shed to the right of the Holy Communion Lutheran Church (442 South Route 73 in Berlin, NJ, directly across from the Wawa gas station).
+A : We meet each Wednesday night, 7:00 pm until about 8:30 pm, year round, at the shed to the right of the Holy Communion Lutheran Church (442 South Route 73 in Berlin, NJ, directly across from the Wawa gas station).

 Q: Who is in charge of the Troop?